joelparkerhenderson/strategic-balanced-scorecard/README.md

 * Data source: the exact data sources involved in calculating a metric value
 * Owner: the accountable person for the metric
 * Comments: any outstanding issues regarding the metric

+Also consider:
+* Does it clearly define what constitutes business excellence?
+* Does it provide the information required to set aggressive yet achievable strategic objectives and stretch goals?
+* Does it accurately portray progress and probability of achieving both long-term strategic objectives and near-term milestones?
+* Does it identify the root causes of barriers?
+* Does it focus the organization on the priority improvement needs?
+* Does it drive the behavior and actions required to achieve the objectives?
+* Does it align work with value?
+* Is it easy to use?
+* Does it involve everyone?

 <h2><a name="metric-examples">Metric examples</a></h2>